 how to draw a scooter

-Be careful not to draw the background over your scooter.
-Use the eraser to remove any lines that go over your scooter.
+Be careful not to draw the background over your scooter and use your eraser to remove any lines that may overlap.

 how to draw a scooter

-For the background, try and use realistic colors.
-For example, we all know that tree trunks are mostly brown.
-Using blue as the color of your tree trunk will not be too convincing, will it?
+For the background, be a little bit more assertive and use realistic colors.
+For example, we all know that tree trunks are mostly brown, and shrubs are green.
+Follow this pattern of thought as you select colors for your background.

 Conclusion

-Learning how to draw a scooter is pretty easy.
-We started by drawing the scooter base using rectangles, adding the handlebar and handles, then adding the wheels and fenders.
+Learning how to draw a scooter is relatively easy.
+You started by drawing the scooter base using rectangles, adding the handlebar and handles, then adding the wheels and fenders.

-To take our scooter drawing to the next level, we added a road, a background and then colored everything.
+To take your scooter drawing to the next level, you added a road, a background and then colored everything.

 how to draw a scooter